• ARTICLE

 IPv6 Address Compress and Expand-instructions

-1. IPv4 Map : Select the format in which IPv4 addresses are embedded in IPv6 addresses.
-A typical IPv6 embedded IPv4 address has the following three methods:
+7. IPv4 Map : A typical IPv6 embedded IPv4 address has the following three methods: